 Moving on into the internal assembly structure, we get a mix of familiarity and improvement to the typical Model M assembly.
 As you're familiar with, the M4s are built with three layers.
 On top, we have a barrel plate (or simply top frame in Unicomp's dictionary) that is used for guiding switch and keycap positions.
 As the name implies, it's a field of barrels on a unifying plate that sits at the top of the assembly.
 The key difference in this implementation over the buckling springs' one is that the key component of the switch (the sleeves) sits on top of the barrel instead of underneath (like the spring and pivot hammer sets in buckling spring designs).

-In the middle of this keyboard 'sandwich' is the membrane (see definition here).
-The membrane's job is the register keypresses when the rods on the keycaps press two contacts on the membrane together.
-Whilst its form-factor is not shared with any buckling springs Model Ms, the membrane interfaces with its controller board in the same way - flex cables socketed with triomate-type connectors.
+In the middle of this 'keyboard sandwich' is the membrane.
+As you may suspect, the membrane's job is to register keypresses when the rods on the keycaps press a given two contacts on said membrane together.
+Whilst the M4 membrane is not shared with any buckling springs Model Ms, the membrane interfaces with its controller board in the same way - flex cables socketed with triomate-type connectors.

 The final layer is a metal backplate on the back.
 The backplate on the M4s is the thinnest I've ever seen on a Model M design, but it has one fundamental advantage over Enhanced-style buckling springs backplates - it doesn't need to be held on with rivets!
 Instead, it uses a sort of teeth retainer design that seems to be much more robust since I've yet to encounter an L40SX or Model M4 with a broken tooth.
 There is an exception to this that will be explained in the following section about the numeric keypad options.
 But sufficed to say, the keyboards of the Model M3/M4 family feature robust internal riveting that has lasted 20+ years without incident.

 Now, let's look at the TrackPoint on Model M4-1s.
 As said near the beginning, M4-1s use the TrackPoint II strain gauge pointing stick designed by IBM.
 Strain gauges are sensors that can measure the strain being applied to an object.
-For this TrackPoint implementation, four strain gauges are used to measure applied strain in four directions on the pointing stick emanating from in between the G, H and B keys.
+For this TrackPoint implementation, these sensors are mounted on the bottom of a pointing stick emanating from in between the G, H and B keys.
 The measured strain values are used to calculate which way and how fast the cursor should move.
 For more in-depth information, you can see patent US5521596A.
 The current IBM/Lenovo TrackPoint IV pointing sticks continue to operate with this technology, but as mentioned near the beginning, it is more performant.
 Starting with 1994's TrackPoint III, IBM introduced a negative inertia transfer function into TrackPoint's firmware that counteracts the general feeling of sluggishness (ie, having inertia) via acceleration (explained more in patent US5570111A) which the M4-1 was never upgraded to take advantage of.

 The TrackPoint pointing stick is complimented with two buttons at the bottom lip of the keyboard for left and right mouse clicks.
 These are blister-style buttons and are in my opinion the weakest point of the keyboard's design.
 They will do the job and are not as mushy as the mouse buttons found on the later Model M13 keyboards, but microswitch-style buttons would be much preferred.
 Anyway, the buttons extend from a membrane flex cable and are kept in place by two retainer clips on the lip of the keyboard.
 The button caps are then placed on top of these are held in place on four slots by pressure from the keyboard assembly once the keyboard is screwed together.
 It's a fairly simple solution and was most likely an improvisation, since as we know, this keyboard is a repurposed laptop keyboard assembly that never had a TrackPoint (thus the need for mouse buttons) to begin with.